TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 - CSC 1300, CSC1310, ECE3130, ECE4140 helped in programming, structure, and debugging
 - ECE/ME4370, ME4140, ME3610 helped with mechanical and electrical application
-- ECE4210 helped the PID controller
+- ECE4210 helped with the PID controller

 ## Isaac Hoese